jgu17/gosmash/README.md

 # gosmash

-A GO client for SMACH CLP.
+A GO client library for SMACH CLP.

+## License

+This project is available under the [Apache 2.0](./LICENSE) license.